Leave a Comment

 The Dream Image

-A quick way of understanding your dream is to realise that the images in our dreams are just emotions, thoughts and feeling taking on, or presenting themselves, as images and drama, and if you take away the images of the dream and see what you feel you have the real meaning.
-This is so simple that many people fail to try it trying to ‘think out or about their dream’.
+A quick way of understanding your dream is to realise that the images in our dreams are just emotions, thoughts, fears. traumas, ideas and feeling projecting out of you and appearing as images, people or scenes outside you on the screen of your mind.
+If you take away the images of the dream, or draw them back to be a part of you that they really are, you might then discover what they represent about you.
+This is so simple that many people fail to try it, and instead try ‘thinking’ about their dream’.
 This may be because many people do not like to meet or deal with their real feelings and emotions.
 So please take time with it.

 So after you take the image away and feel the feeling underneath it, ask yourself, “When have I felt this before – even years ago?
 What is the feeling about and what part does it play in my life?”